Bug report #83

 Playing with rendering options in the setup menu had no effect.

-#24 Updated by hamish - about 12 years ago
+#24 Updated by hamish - over 12 years ago

 I have just installed qgis_setup0.9.1.18_12_2007.exe on a Windows XP machine and it is still broken WRT filling polygons with many thousands of vertices.